 This set comes with 4 shooting modes, 4 team colors, invisible mode, and a built-in flashlight, making it highly adaptable to a wide variety of games.
 The voice prompt, 150-foot shooting range, and LED life indicator are all highly desirable features.

 Each of the 8 devices requires 3 AAA batteries, so rechargeable batteries are highly recommended.

 Pack of 4 infrared guns and vests.
-Has one charging station.
-Rechargeable gear and guns.
+Has a charging station for the rechargeable gear and guns.
 Team data automatically links with vests and guns.
 Weapons have 4 different modes, along with stealth mode, and nighttime flashlight.

-This set receives high marks for having 4 guns and four different settings that add to a diverse experience.
-Falls on the middle of the price scale, but won't break the bank.
+This set receives high marks for having 4 guns and 4 different settings that add to a diverse experience.
+Falls in the middle of the price scale.
 Consumers said they found the guns very easy to use and learn to use.